abboudl/Chik-p/2-Wireguard-VPN-Setup-Stage/readme.md

-# CTF Infrastructure: Wireguard VPN Setup Guide
+# CTF Infrastructure: Wireguard VPN Setup Stage

 ## Wireguard's Role
 Wireguard VPN is used to provide the CTF infrastructure administrator(s) with a secure means of access to the CTF environment.
 Administrators will use their access to: